 Ratings of borrowers by External Credit Rating Agencies (ECRA) assume importance in the light of guideline for implementation of the New Capital Adequacy Framework (Basel-II).
 Exposures on Corporate / PSEs / Primary Dealers are assigned with risk weights based on the external ratings.
-For this purpose, the Reserve Bank of India has permitted Banks to use the rating of the six domestic ECRAs namely (a) Credit Analysis and Research Ltd., (CARE), (b) CRISIL Ltd., (c) Fitch India, (d) ICRA Ltd., (e) Brickwork Ratings India P. Ltd (Brickwork) and (f) SMERA Rating Limited (SMERA).
-In consideration of the above guidelines, the bank has decided to accept the ratings assigned by all these ECRAs.
+For this purpose, the Reserve Bank of India has permitted Banks to use the rating of the seven domestic ECRAs namely (a) Credit Analysis and Research Ltd., (CARE), (b) CRISIL Ltd., (c) Fitch India, (d) ICRA Ltd., (e) Brickwork Ratings India P. Ltd (Brickwork) and (f) SMERA Rating Limited (SMERA) and (g) INFOMERICS Valuation and Rating Pvt Ltd., (INFOMERICS).
+In consideration of the above guidelines, the bank accepts the ratings assigned by all these ECRAs.